 Body weight should be monitored every week until 30 weeks of age, then on a monthly basis.

-Overweight hens lay fewer eggs during their production cycle, therefore daily feed consumption should be adjusted to the body weight standard.
+Overweight hens lay fewer eggs, males may have mating and fertility problems during their production cycle, therefore daily feed consumption should be adjusted to the body weight standard.

 Control of Uniformity